 The Joker is more known for being murderous and unpredictable than being an amazing hand-to-hand fighter, with only a handful of adaptations showing him as any physical match for Batman.
-But for The Batman, he was given enhanced strength, agility, and dexterity.
+Here he was given enhanced strength, agility, and dexterity.
 In the first episode he was climbing all over the place like a monkey, though this was toned down in subsequent appearances.

-Beware the Batman does this to Alfred Pennyworth, playing up his experience at MI6 from the comics and actively helping train Bruce Wayne and Batman for combat (his first scene in the pilot has him staging a mock attack on Bruce to gauge his readiness, and calculates the number of strikes it took and should have took to subdue him).
-He also helps Simon Stagg and Michael Holt escape from Professor Pyg and Mr. Toad; and even manages to pull a shotgun on Silver Monkey when he invades Wayne Manor.
+This series took Alfred Pennyworth up a notch, playing up his experience at MI6 from the comics and actively helping train Bruce Wayne and Batman for combat (his first scene in the pilot has him staging a mock attack on Bruce to gauge his readiness, and calculates the number of strikes it took and should have took to subdue him).
+He also helps Simon Stagg and Michael Holt escape from Professor Pyg and Mr. Toad; and manages to pull a shotgun on Silver Monkey when he invades Wayne Manor.

-On the villain side of things, Cypher goes from being a plains-clothed hypnotist to a stealthy cyborg with a rather creepy method of mind-control.
+On the villainous side of things, Cypher goes from being a plains-clothed hypnotist to a stealthy cyborg with a rather creepy method of mind-control.